mindbeam/unbase/docs/design/the-problem.md

 Put simply: An up to date list can only exist at a single point in space.

 Yes, that point can move around, as in quorum / failover schemes, but one way or another everybody else has to travel to it in order to be using the same list.
 This is what consensus algorithms like Paxos and RAFT do: they essentially juggle or virtualize the end of the list.
 They give you a little bit more fault tolerance, at the cost of making everybody else wait for the latency of a quorum of the nodes.
-Consensus algorithms work sort of ok in a single dataceter environment where you have a "reliable" network, but have a network glitch and you're in the hurt-locker very fast.
-Consensus across dataceters?
+Consensus algorithms work sort of ok in a single datacenter environment where you have a "reliable" network, but have a network glitch and you're in the hurt-locker very fast.
+Consensus across datacenters?
 P2P networks? forget about it.

 <br>